Citi/scaler/docs/source/tutorials/features.rst

 Graph Submission
 ----------------

-For tasks that are dependent on the output of other tasks, they can all be submitted together as a graph.
-Scaler will handle executing the dependencies in the right order.
+Some tasks are complex and depend on the output of other tasks.
+Scaler supports submitting tasks as a graph and will handle executing the dependencies in the correct order and communicating between tasks.

 .. literalinclude:: ../../../examples/graphtask_client.py
    :language: python